 Eastern Europe and Central Asia

 Although abortion is available within the public health system, the methods used are mostly not recognised as modern safe methods according to the WHO and medical abortion is not widely available.
-Under this project, having managed to achieve the registration of the combination medical abortion drug Medabon during their previous SAAF project, KFPA aims to increase access to this safe method by addressing supply and distribution barriers in order to ensure availability of quality medicines for safe abortions with affordable prices.
-This is with the overall goal of ensuring that Women throughout the country are able to realize their rights to safe abortion and have access to quality reproductive health care.
+Having managed to achieve the registration of the combination medical abortion drug Medabon during their previous SAAF-funded project, KFPA aims to increase access to this safe method by addressing supply and distribution barriers in order to ensure availability of quality medicines for safe abortions with affordable prices.
+This is with the overall goal of ensuring that women throughout the country are able to realize their rights to safe abortion and have access to quality reproductive health care.

 Despite permissive laws and a well-developed network of facilities, access to high quality contraception, abortion and reproductive health care is denied to many women in Eastern Europe and Central Asia with a consequence that a quarter of all maternal deaths in the region are due to unsafe abortion.

-TFPA will re-open its clinic in Dushanbe to introduce a cross-subsidization scheme with financial and in-kind support that is guaranteed until 2022 through a trilateral agreement with UNFPA and the ministry of health.
-The clinic will provide safe quality contraceptive and abortion care to a planned 9,000 women and girls free of charge during the three years of the project.
-Part of the project will also be aimed at advocating for an update to Tajikistan’s safe abortion protocol and sustainable funding for safe abortion from the government.
+TFPA has re-opened its clinic in Dushanbe and uses a cross-subsidization scheme to provide safe quality reproductive health, family planning, and abortion care to vulnerable women and girls free of charge.
+They also advocate for an update to Tajikistan’s safe abortion protocol and sustainable funding for the implementation of a national reproductive health programme from the government.